LBDI – How to Participate

 • Use one of these Zoom backgrounds during the week, and in your social media videos.

-• Upload daily pictures of you wearing your outfit throughout the week.
+• Upload daily photos or videos of you wearing your outfit throughout the week.

-• Tag the JLC account and the accounts of those who have made donations as a way to say thank you.
+• Tag the JLC account on all your posts.
+Another idea is to also tag the accounts of those who have made donations as a way to say thank you.

 Sample posts to announce the start of LBDI: